mesmacosta/coverage_button_sample/README.md

 # sampleCoverageApplication

-Sample code showing run to run the coverage tooling.
+Sample code showing how to run the coverage tooling.

 ## 1. Environment setup